 The first thing we need to do is register the help file and any contents files with Windows.
 To do this:

-Create a new string (REG_SZ) value at give the value the same name as your help file (just the file name without the path).
+Create a new string (REG_SZ) value and give the value the same name as your help file (just the file name without the path).
 Set the value to the path to your help file.
-The following figure provides an example.
+Figure 1 below provides an example.

 Repeat the process for any